darkanita/hackhour-agentbricks-foundry/Lab1_QA_Agent_with_Databricks.md

 - 📊 Monitor agent performance through the **Analytics Dashboard**

 ## Prerequisites
-- Access to a Databricks workspace (AWS, Azure, or GCP)
+- Access to a Databricks workspace
-- Databricks Runtime 14.3 LTS or higher
+- Databricks Runtime 14.3 LTS or higher with Serverless Compute enabled
 - PDF documents for your knowledge base (provided in this repo)
 - **No coding experience required!**